griffithlab/rnaseq_tutorial_wiki/Differential-Expression.md

  cuffmerge [options]* <assembly_GTF_list.txt>
 ```

-* "assembly_GTF_list.txt" is a text file "manifest" with a list (one per line) of GTF files that you'd like to merge together into a single GTF file.
+* "assembly_GTF_list.txt" is a text file "manifest" with a list (one per line) of GTF files that you would like to merge together into a single GTF file.

 Extra options specified below: